NDNLink/NDNsubstrate/README.md

 </p>

-Substrate is a next-generation framework for blockchain innovation 🚀.
+NDN Protocol Substrate is a next-generation framework for blockchain innovation 🚀.

 ## Trying it out